HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Unlike a film set don't stay in your department.

-Working in marketing can be a very friendly environment, so take the time to get to know the other people in the office.
+Working in marketing can be a very friendly environment, so make the time to get to know the other people in the office.
 It’s nice to be nice!

 Further your learning independently.

-Marketing is an ever-evolving medium that has changed within the past ten years.
-Be aware of the many tools marketing has at their disposal, and work to define and improve upon your skills within the workplace.
+Marketing is an ever-evolving medium which has changed within the past ten years.
+Be aware of the many tools marketing have at their disposal, and work to define and improve upon your skills within the workplace.

 Develop a strong understanding of social media platforms.